tonofshell/r-crash-course/presentation.md

   - There is a good example of its benefits and uses [on GitHub](https://github.com/jennybc/here_here)

 ## Everything Else
-- Datasets are rarely complete, and may be explicitly or implicitly missing values
+- Data-sets are rarely complete, and may be explicitly or implicitly missing values
   - Explicitly missing values are defined in R by `NA`
   - Oftentimes missing values will need to be omitted, the `na.omit()` function will remove any rows that have any missing values
   - More about accounting for missing values is covered in [this chapter](https://r4ds.had.co.nz/tidy-data.html#missing-values-3) of R for Data Science
-- Joining different datasets is a common problem, but unfortunately it was too time consuming to include here
+- Joining different data-sets is a common problem, but unfortunately it was too time consuming to include here
   - The [chapter on relational data](https://r4ds.had.co.nz/relational-data.html), covers this in detail by using data on flights in and out of NYC airports

 ## Analyzing Student Data
 1. Download the CSV file [student_data.csv](https://github.com/tonofshell/r-crash-course/releases/latest/download/student_data.csv) and copy it to your project directory
 1. Install and import the `here` package
 1. Import the data using the appropriate function from the `readr` package (learn more about the package on the [tidyverse website](https://readr.tidyverse.org/))
-1. Rearrange the data to only have variables for first, middle, and last names, school, year, and math, english, science, and social studies grades
+1. Rearrange the data to only have variables for first, middle, and last names, school, year, and math, English, science, and social studies grades
 1. Calculate the GPA for each student for each year (Hint: it may be easier to __NOT__ use the `mean()` function)
 1. Find the average GPA for each school in 2018 (This can be done all in one step with the `aggregate()` function for bonus points)